 If You Already Have Health Insurance

-Obamacare improved the benefits you receive in the following seven ways:
+Even if you already had insurance, Obamacare improved the benefits you received in the following seven ways:

 - It allows you to add your children up to age 26 to your health insurance plan.